ericcornelissen/shescape/CONTRIBUTING.md

 ```

 When you discover a bug by fuzzing please keep the crash file.
 If you do not
-plan to fix the bug, either follow the [security policy] or file a [bug report],
+plan to fix the bug, either follow the [security policy] or file a [bug report]
-depending on the type of bug, and include the crash file.
+(depending on the type of bug) and include the crash file.
 If you do plan to fix
-the bug, move the file to the `./test/fuzz/corpus` folder, remove the "crash-"
+the bug, move the crash file to the `test/fuzz/corpus` folder, remove the
-prefix, and include it in the Pull Request fixing the bug.
-By adding it in this
+"crash-" prefix, and include it in the Pull Request fixing the bug.
+By adding it
-folder the bug will automatically be retested when fuzzing again.
+in this folder the bug will automatically be retested when fuzzing again.

+---

 ## Documentation